gwake1/AngularJSdwahlinUdemyCourse/README.md

   + Expressions are code snippets placed in binding markup: {{ }}
     + business logic should not go into expressions
     + Mostly used for writing out values into the page

++ ng-bind demo
+  + If you would like to bind data without using the binding markup
+    + you can do: span ng-bind="name"